knbknb/correlator/README.md

 export are facilitated with a downloader program that provides standard format data and uploaders that then transfer depth tables back to LIMS for access when using data queries.

+Correlator can be run on  Windows and MacOS operating systems.